 TIP | If you need to cook this for 4 or more hours, I suggest using whole (even frozen) chicken breasts instead of cut up, the key to cooking chicken in a slow cooker is less, not more time.
 Better yet, if you have a warm setting on your crockpot, then set for 4 hours on low (with thawed cut up chicken) and make sure that it is set to automatically warm.

-This dish is delicious served over rice (I like Basmati white or brown) or you could also try quinoa for a gluten free option.
+This dish is delicious served over rice (I like Basmati white or brown) or you could also try quinoa for a gluten free option and spaghetti squash or zoodles for a low carb option.
 Amazing with this simple homemade naan!

 This recipe was lightly adapted from Half Baked Harvest.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 All-Clad SD700450 Programmable Oval-Shaped Slow Cooker with Black Ceramic Insert and Glass Lid, 6.5-Quart, Silver

 Anchor Hocking 2 Quart Glass Batter Bowl With Lid (81106L11)

 Large Wooden Spoon - Cooking Spoon - 19 Inches

 Lodge 12 Inch Cast Iron Skillet.
 Pre-Seasoned Cast Iron Skillet with Red Silicone Hot Handle Holder.

 Crock-Pot 6-Quart Cook & Carry Programmable Slow Cooker with with Digital Timer, Stainless Steel